 Boston Children's Hospital has an outstanding, ACGME accredited fellowship program in Adolescent Medicine designed to prepare physicians for leadership position in academic medicine and public health.

 Applicants to the Adolescent Medicine Fellowship program must be enrolled in or have completed an accredited residency program in pediatrics, med/peds, internal medicine, or family practice.
 During the first year, the Adolescent Medicine Fellow participates in the interdisciplinary LEAH curriculum in addition to medical and research conferences scheduled each week.
 Additionally, Fellows are provided ample, supervised outpatient clinical experience in the Adolescent/Young Adult Medical Practice at Boston Children's Hospital and community based sites, and inpatient experience at Boston Children's Hospital.
-First year Fellows are expected to write a scholarly review for publication on an adolescent health topic of interest to them.
-This should lay the groundwork for their scholarly project which becomes the focus of the remainder of their Fellowship.
+First year Fellows are expected to write a scholarly review for publication on an adolescent health topic of interest to them and submit an abstract to SAHM in August of their second year.
+This should lay the groundwork for their scholarly project.
 In the second and third years, the Fellows complete an independent scholarship project in addition to continuing their clinical practice and attending conferences.
 Fellows are encouraged to take additional coursework in research methodology and health policy.

 Fellows in the program are expected to complete the clinical training and scholarship requirements necessary to become eligible to take the Adolescent Medicine Sub-Board examination.
 The Adolescent Medicine Fellowship is 2 years for med/peds, family practice, and internal medicine candidates and 3 years for those who trained in pediatrics.

 We are happy to talk with applicants over the course of the year about our program.
-For further information please contact the Associate Program Director, Dr. Sarah Pitts, at firstname.lastname@example.org or 617-355-3732.
+For further information please contact the Adolescent Medicine Fellowship Director, Dr. Sarah Pitts, at email@example.com or 617-355-3732.

 The nurse Fellow participates in seminars, clinical practice, and projects with Fellows from the four other disciplines.
-The nursing fellowship entails a commitment of one to two and a half days per week (Tuesdays for the CORE curriculum is essential) starting the first week in September and concluding in mid-June or late August (depending on projects).
+The nursing fellowship entails a commitment of 1-2.5 days per week (Tuesdays for the CORE curriculum is essential) starting the first week in September and concluding in mid-June or late August (depending on projects).
 As described above, the nurse fellow participates in the weekly interdisciplinary LEAH seminars in the morning and clinical care and/ or research activities in the other times depending on her/his educational background and career trajectory.
 Prior to starting the fellowship, the discipline directors review with the Fellow her/his personal goals and objectives.
 Based on this review, observational experiences can be arranged for a variety of clinical sites, both at Boston Children's Hospital and in the community.
 Should a nurse Fellow be involved in a pre- or a post-doctoral program that is more focused on research, additional or alternative learning experiences can be planned.
 The stipend depends upon the number of days/week and number of months.
-For example, currently there is a $5000 stipend for one nurse Fellowship per year (September to June, 1 day (8am-6pm)/week).

 Applicants to the ten-month or twelve-month Nursing Fellowship must be at least Master's prepared and have nursing clinical experience that includes adolescent health.
 Minority candidates are strongly urged to apply.